MorbitDemon/HTML-CSS-Basics-Summary/README.md

 # HTML & CSS Basics Summary

-This is the fisty page i made by my own using HTML and CSS, froma  course im taking in udemy.
+This is the fist page i made by my own using HTML and CSS, from a course im taking in udemy.

 ## Table of contents